veeral-patel/incidents/docs/incident_permissions.md

 - Adding observables, comments, and attachments to tickets
 - Destroying the incident itself

 Currently, there are no finer grained permissions or roles you can apply to an incident member to limit his abilities.

+You also can't disallow users from doing actions not tied to a specific incident, such as "create incident".

 (Dealbreaker?
 Let's chat about your use case!
 Email me at [veeral.patel@berkeley.edu](mailto:veeral.patel@berkeley.edu))